Ultrafast Extreme Events: Empirical Analysis of Mechanisms and Recovery in a Historical Perspective

 \section{Conclusions}

-We carried out a large--scale empirical analysis and found that UEEs have universal characteristics in their formation and after--effects.
-To uncover this universality, we analyzed various years independently.
+We carried out a large-scale empirical analysis and observed stable empirical patterns in the formation and after-effects of UEEs, which hint at a certatin degree of universal behavior.
+To uncover it, we analyzed various years independently.
 As in a previous analysis of our group for 2007/2008~\cite{braun2018impact}, we found that one return in the quotes during a UEE often almost fulfills the UEE criterion.
 Our analysis extends the study of Ref.~\cite{braun2018impact}.
 To make a comparison of the results for the years 2014 and 2021 with the empirical analysis of Ref.~\cite{braun2018impact} for 2007 feasible, we employed as a criterion of 2--seconds for the duration of UEEs.
 In addition, because the resolution of the 2014 and 2021 data is better, we also applied a 1.5--second criterion.
 Importantly, the number of UEEs is almost the same within less than 12\,\%.
 The statistical characteristics do not change much either.
-This leads to the important conclusion that the statistical properties of UEEs are fairly robust and universal when varying the criterion for their occurrence.
+This indicates that the statistical properties of UEEs are fairly stable with respect to variations in the event duration criterion.